 Working at McGill University in Canada, the young chemists Ernest Rutherford and Frederick Soddy first recognized in 1901 that radioactive thorium was transforming itself into radium.
 Soddy called it transmutation, a term previously applied to the alchemists' hope of transmuting base metals into gold.
 Over the course of the next decade, it was discovered that all of the elements higher than lead (atomic number 82) in the periodic table were undergoing continuous transmutation.
 Eventually it was realized that it was usually not the whole sample of the element, but certain of its isotopic parts, that were changing.
-In
+In undergoing this transmutation, a sample of a certain isotope would emit a characteristic radiation, the alpha, beta, or gamma ray.
+(A fourth mode of radiation, the positive electron or positron, was discovered later.)

-In Rutherford's experiments, alpha particles from a radioactive substance were aimed at a very thin layer of gold foil.
+Ernest Rutherford's experiments in 1898 found two types of "rays" emanating from uranium, which he named alpha and elements from uranium to lead, known as radioactive decay, had been well mapped out by the careful chemical analysis of Soddy and other investigators.
+It turned out that there were, not one, but three different paths, known as decay chains, that the elements could follow.
+A fourth decay chain, not found in nature, was discovered several decades later, after the discovery of nuclear fission, and the creation of the first artificial elements.
+Then it was seen that the four decay chains could be categorized, like the arithmetic numbers, into series of 4n, 4n+1, 4n+2, and 4n+3.
+Further, the mass number of all the isotopes belonging to a particular decay chain must possess the same arithmetic residue modulus 4.9 alpha particles from a radioaimed at a very thin layer of gold foil.
 Most of the positively charged particles passed through the foil (top), but about 1 in 8,000 particles was deflected backward at an angle greater than 90 degrees (bottom).
 This indicated that there were tiny concentrations of positive charge in the gold foil.
 Rutherford called these concentrations the nucleus of the atom, and deduced from the experimental data a relative measurement of the nucleus.